-When you use protein, be sure to balance it with moisture.
+When you use protein, be sure to balance it with high-moisture products like Mango Moringa Moisture Max.
 Every protein treatment should be followed by a deep conditioning session.
 Protein and moisture work together to create a healthy, strong, and elastic strand.

 Use your shower water to get your hair warmed up and then rinse your conditioners with cool water.
 Cold water will set the cuticles back to their original closed position and seal the conditioner inside the shaft.